 Alabama Jubilee Hot Air Balloon Classic

-The celebration begins bright and early Saturday, May 29, at 6:15 a.m., with the hound and hare balloon race; one balloon flies off the Jubilee field and the others try to follow to see which pilot can get closest to a target put down by the hare balloon.
+The Alabama Jubilee Hot-Air Balloon Classic has become a Memorial Day weekend tradition for many families for 45 years.
+The celebration begins bright and early Saturday, May 27, at 6:15am, with the hound and hare balloon race: one balloon flies off the Jubilee field and the others try to follow to see which pilot can get closest to a target put down by the hare balloon.

-Coalfest kicks off on Friday, May 28 around 5 p.m. with live music.
-The festivities continue Saturday, May 29 beginning at 9 a.m. with family-friendly activities and more live music.
-Activities include an antique car show, a Color Run, a motorcycle ride to raise funds for a local family in need, a horseshoe tournament, arts and crafts, and a kid’s area with games, train rides and inflatables.
-Slated to perform this year are Paul Thorn, River Dan Band, The Kerry Gilbert Band, The Jordan Denton Band, Handshake Promise and Lloyd Moses.
-The two-day event typically wraps up around 5 p.m. on Saturday.
+Coalfest kicks off on Friday, May 27 around 5pm with live music.
+The festivities continue Saturday, May 28 beginning at 8am with family-friendly activities and more live music.
+Activities include a coal mining exhibit, car show, a Color Run, a motorcycle ride to raise funds for a local family in need, a horseshoe tournament, arts and crafts and a kid’s area with games and rides.
+Slated to perform this year are Gary Nichols Band, Loyd Moses, Mike Jones, Albert Cummings, Travis Wammack, Dixie Mafia and The Taylor Nix Band.
+The two-day event typically wraps up around 5pm on Saturday.

-Fifty-three years ago, the first 911 emergency call was made in the United States and the call was placed from the North Alabama town of Haleyville.
-The Haleyville Area Chamber of Commerce and the city of Haleyville come together each year to host a two-day festival to celebrate the town’s role in making the first 911 call and to honor law enforcement and emergency personnel.
-Set for June 4-5, 2021, the 9-1-1 Festival offers activities for kids, street vendors, parade, live music, a classic car show and more.
+Over fifty years ago, the first 911 emergency call was made in the United States and the call was placed in the North Alabama town of Haleyville.
+The Haleyville Area Chamber of Commerce and the town come together each year to host a two-day festival to celebrate the town’s role in making the first 911 call and to honor law enforcement and emergency personnel.
+Set for June 2-3, 2022, the 9-1-1 Festival offers activities for kids, street vendors, parade, live music, antique tractor show and more.
+Admission is free.

-The downtown activities begin Friday, June 4th with arts and crafts, merchandise and food vendors filling the downtown area.
-There will be a free kid’s zone for little ones 12 years old and younger and music gets underway at 5:30 p.m.
-Headliner Sawyer Brown will take the stage around 9:30 p.m.
+The downtown activities begin Friday, June 2 at 3pm with arts and crafts and food vendors filling the streets of the downtown area.
+There will be a free kid’s zone with inflatables for little ones 12 years old and younger and music gets underway at 5pm.
+Headliner Sara Evans will take the stage at 9:30 p.m.

 An outdoor drama depicting the life of America’s first lady of courage attracts thousands of visitors to the North Alabama town of Tuscumbia every year.
 Playwright William Gibson's epic drama, The Miracle Worker, is performed on the grounds of Ivy Green, the birthplace of Helen Keller, showcasing to the world the miracle that took place in the late 1800s.
-This year’s production will run on weekends June 11 through July 17.
+This year’s production will run on Fridays and Saturdays June 2-24 and July 7-15.

-Gates open at 6:30 pm for a free tour of the home and grounds with purchase of a play ticket.
-Play begins at 8 p.m.
+Gates open at 7pm and play begins at 8pm.
 Admission is $15/reserve seats and $10 for general admission.
 A group rate is offered for groups of 20 or more for $13/person.
 Special seating is available upon request for persons with special needs with a two-week notice.
 Tickets may be purchased with a credit card by calling (256) 383-4066.

 Guntersville Lake HydroFest

 Alabama is known for fast cars and a NASCAR superspeedway, but the southern state is also developing a name for fast boats on a liquid track.
 Lake Guntersville invites people of all ages to an extreme summer event where the fastest boats today race on an oval course at speeds of 200 mph.
-Hosted by Marshall County Tourism and Sports, the annual Guntersville Lake HydroFest is set for June 26-27, 2021, offering two days of competitive racing as drivers volley to take home the Southern Cup title.
+Hosted by Marshall County Tourism and Sports, the annual Guntersville Lake HydroFest will take place June 24-25, 2022, offering two days of competitive racing as drivers volley to take home the American Power Boat Association (APBA) Gold Cup title.